Off-Narrative-Labs/Tuxedo/wallet/README.md

-If optional arguments are not passed below are the default values: the amount is 100 coin owner(public key) is 0xd2bf4b844dfefd6772a8843e669f943408966a977e3ae2af1dd78e0f55f4df67 i.e SHAWN_PUB_KEY The max limit for coin value is 1000.
-If the amount >1000 then the minting amount will be floored to 1000.
+If optional arguments are not passed below are the default values: the amount is 100 coin owner(public key) is 0xd2bf4b844dfefd6772a8843e669f943408966a977e3ae2af1dd78e0f55f4df67 i.e SHAWN_PUB_KEY

 ```sh
 $ tuxedo-template-wallet mint-coins \